iZyCorp/Call-of-Duty-Java-API/README.md

 Call of Duty API use 3 different routes to retrieve data.
 Public, Private and Protected.

 - Private routes may only be accessed by the authenticated client as they contain data specific to the client's account.
-(Methods are accessible through main Moon class)
 - Protected routes require an authenticated client but may supply data for any given player.
-(Methods are accessible through main Moon class)
 - Public routes require no authenticated or initialization and can be interfaced without prior consideration.

 ## How to use ?